So you’ve decided that you want to take the plunge and dive into cannabis accounting. Great!

 You’re a one-stop shop and doing everything on your own, so it’s good to join a community of other professionals who are in the cannabis industry.
 Asking industry questions, and providing input for others who are looking for information, will help establish your expertise in your niche.
 This can even lead to referrals from others who trust your knowledge of the cannabis space, and know the value that you offer CEOs.

-If you’re looking to join a community exclusively for accounting professionals serving the cannabis/hemp/cbd industry, join our Facebook group, where you can check out the Facebook Live replay of the 5 Do's and Don'ts of Marketing Your Cannabis Accounting Practice.
+If you’re looking to join a community exclusively for accounting professionals serving the cannabis/hemp/cbd industry, join our Facebook group.

-DOPE CFO's co-founders, Andrew Hunzicker and Naomi Granger go LIVE every week to share topics and tips related to the cannabis industry.
-We also share some accounting advice on our podcast and youtube.
+DOPE CFO Founder Andrew Hunzicker goes LIVE every week to share topics and tips related to the cannabis industry.
+We also share some accounting advice on our podcast and Youtube channel.
 Pick your poison and subscribe so that you can get the latest updates.